isabella232/airavata-docs/docs/configuration/wso2-is-configuration.md

 5. Navigate to Configure —> Claim management —>http://wso2.org/claims.
 And make "Supported by Default = true"
 6. Navigate to Configure --> Users & Roles --> Users.
 Find the admin user and click 'User Profile'.
 Add the username at the bottom and update.

 You are all set to start configuring the gateway for job submission.
-For Gateway Configurations visit <a href="#Gateway-Configuration.md">PGA Configuration</a>
+For Gateway Configurations visit [PGA Configuration](pga-configuration.md).

-test
-test